Forward Composition Propagation for Explainable Neural Reasoning: Forward composition propagation

 \section{Forward composition propagation}

-In this section, we will present the main contribution of our paper, which concerns a method ---termed Forward Composition Propagation (FCP)--- to explain the reasoning of feed-forward neuronal networks.
+This section presents the main contribution of our paper, which concerns a method ---termed Forward Composition Propagation (FCP)--- to explain the reasoning behind feed-forward neuronal networks.
 In short, our method describes each neuron with a composition vector expressed in terms of features describing the structured pattern classification or regression problem under analysis.
 Such composition vectors provide semantics to the hidden components of the network and are propagated through the whole network from the input layer to the last one.

-Before presenting our explanation method, it seems convenient to formalize the reasoning mechanism of feed-forward neural networks.
-Let us assume that we have a network with $N$ inputs, $H$ hidden layers with arbitrary width and $M$ output neurons.
-Moreover, let $A^{(l)}$ be the activation vector associated to the $l$-th layer such that $a_{i}^{(l)} \in A^{(l)}$ denotes the activation value of the $i$-th neuron in that layer.
+Before presenting our explanation method, it seems to be convenient to formalize the reasoning mechanism of feed-forward neural networks.
+Let us assume a network with $N$ inputs, $H$ hidden layers with arbitrary width, and $M$ output neurons.
+Moreover, let $A^{(l)}$ be the activation vector associated with the $l$-th layer such that $a_{i}^{(l)} \in A^{(l)}$ denotes the activation value of the $i$-th neuron in that layer.
 In this formalization, $l=0$ is the input layer containing the feature values for a given instance, while $l=H+1$ is the last layer with the network's output.
 Equation \eqref{eq:reasoning} displays the reasoning mechanism used to compute the activation value of the $i$-th neural processing entity in the $(l+1)$ layer,

-where $w_{ji}^{(l+1)}$ denotes the weights arriving at layer $l+1$, i.e., connecting the $j$-th neuron in the previous layer with the $i$-th neuron in the current layer, $b_i^{(l+1)}$ represents the bias weight attached to the $i$-th neuron in the $(l+1)$-th layer, while $f(\cdot)$ is an activation function the provides non-linearity to the network.
+where $w_{ji}^{(l+1)}$ denotes the weights arriving at layer $l+1$, i.e., connecting the $j$-th neuron in the previous layer with the $i$-th neuron in the current layer, $b_i^{(l+1)}$ represents the bias weight attached to the $i$-th neuron in the $(l+1)$-th layer, while $f(\cdot)$ is an activation function that provides non-linearity to the network.

 The FCP algorithm associates each neuron with an $N$-dimensional vector that expresses its composition in terms of the features describing the problem.
 These composition vectors are calculated for a given data point after the network has been trained.
 Let $\Theta_i^{(l)} = [ \vartheta_{i1}^{(l)},\ldots, \vartheta_{iN}^{(l)}]$ be the composition vector for the $i$-th neuron belonging to the $l$-th layer and $\Theta^{(l)}$ be the set of all composition vectors in that layer.
 In our algorithm, the composition vectors in the input layer will be vectors full of zeros; only the position $\vartheta_{ii}^{(l)}$ will take one to indicate that the $i$-th neuron is entirely described by the $i$-th problem feature.
 Equation \eqref{eq:fcp_raw} shows how to obtain the non-normalized $k$-th composition value for the $i$-th neuron in the following layer,